Gerold of Lausanne: Patriarch of Jerusalem

 Frederick retaliated by expelling Gerold from Acre, but he was forced to return home when Gregory IX allied with John of Brienne and invaded Frederick’s territory in Sicily.
 Frederick was pelted with garbage as he left Acre.
 Frederick and Gregory eventually made peace and the emperor convinced the pope to recall Gerold to Rome, so from 1233 to 1237 there was no patriarch residing in Acre.
 When he returned in 1237, Gerold continued to live in Acre, and may have never visited Jerusalem.

 The truce with Egypt was set for ten years and expired in 1239.
 A new crusade arrived, but it was defeated in a battle at Gaza.
-Gerold may have been present, but he may have died the year before, in 1238.
-He bequeathed 16,000 bezants to the Templars to help pay for the defence of the kingdom.
+According to one version of the Estoire d'Eracles, a chronicle written in the crusader kingdom, Gerold participated in the crusade, but because pope Gregory was already searching for a new patriarch at this point, Gerold must have already died the year before in 1238.
+Gerold bequeathed 16,000 bezants to the Templars to help pay for the defence of the kingdom.

 According to Bernard Hamilton, even though medieval Latin Christians in general were unwilling to share Jerusalem with Muslims, Gerold was still rather “bigoted” and thanks to his stubbornness “the recovery of the holy city remained largely a wasted opportunity.”

 The canons of the church of the Holy Sepulchre in Acre elected the former bishop of Acre, Jacques de Vitry, to replace Gerold.
 Jacques hated Acre, which he had abandoned years before, so it is unlikely he would have returned as patriarch.
 Whether he knew about the election or not, Jacques died in 1240.
 Gerold was succeeded by Robert of Nantes.